 The Cast Iron Plant is aptly named because it can be very hardy and tolerant of bad conditions.
 It loves the sun but will also tolerate shady spots.
 The care for this plant is minimal, which makes it a great addition to any houseplant collection.

 Cast Iron plants are one of the best indoor plants for kids or pets because they do not need much water or light to grow well and are more resistant to disease than most other plants.
-They require minor care making them an excellent choice for beginners looking to add some greenery into their home!
+They require minor care making them an excellent choice for beginners looking to add some greenery to their homes!

 This plant does not like being transplanted often, so be sure that you pick out a big pot when you get your new plant home.